oberron/spark-fi/_posts/2020-07-08-third_show.md

 ---
-title: third blow
+title: Third show
-categories: [myth]
+categories: [haiku-fi]
 lang: en
+tag: third_show
 ---

 When the virus came for a third show,